-Number: TAH-HSEC-00360 Status: Released Effective: Wednesday, January 18, 2023
+Number: TAH-HSEC-00360 Status: Effective: Friday, February 7, 2025 Released 6.0

-Term Definition Panel width (Wv) The transverse distance across a panel, usually equal to the face length plus the widths of the roadways on each side.
+Term Definition Panel length (L) The longitudinal distance along a panel measured in the direction of mining from the commencing rib to the finishing rib.
+Panel width (Wv) The transverse distance across a panel, usually equal to the face length plus the widths of the roadways on each side.
 Panel centre line An imaginary line drawn down the middle of the panel.
 Pillar A block of coal left unmined.
 Pillar width (Wpl) The shortest dimension of a pillar measured from the vertical edges of the coal pillar, i.e. from rib to rib.
 Remediation measures Subsidence management measures which aim to repair any adverse effects of subsidence, usually implemented after mining.
 Risk The chance of something happening that will have an impact on objectives.
 It is measures in terms of consequence and likelihood.
 Rock face feature A rock face having a: Minimum length of 20 metres and heights between 3 metres and 5 metres, or maximum length of 20 metres and a minimum height of 5 metres; and A minimum slope of 2 in 1 (>63.4°).
 Run of mine (ROM) Raw coal production, or the unprocessed mined coal that is conveyed to the CPP.
 ROM may consist of coal and rock.
 Safe, serviceable and Repairable Safe means no danger to users who are present; serviceable means available for its intended use; repairable means damaged components can be repaired economically.
 Second workings Extraction of coal by longwall mining that may result in surface subsidence.
 Shaft A vertical opening connecting the surface with the underground workings.
 Shear deformations The horizontal displacements that are measured across monitoring lines and these can be described by various parameters including; horizontal tilt, horizontal curvature, mid-ordinate deviation, angular distortion and shear index.
 Steep slopes An area of land having a gradient between 1 in 3 (33% or 18.3°) and 2 in 1 (200% or 63.4°).
 Strain The change in the horizontal distance between two points divided by the original horizontal distance between the points, i.e. strain is the relative differential displacement of the ground along or across a subsidence monitoring line.
 Strain is dimensionless and can be expressed as a decimal, a percentage or in parts per notation.
 Tensile Strains are measured where the distance between two points or survey pegs increases and Compressive Strains where the distance between two points decreases.
 Whilst mining induced strains are measured along monitoring lines, ground shearing can occur both vertically, and horizontally across the directions of the monitoring lines.
 Sub-critical area An area of panel smaller than the critical area.
 Subsidence The vertical movement of a point on the surface of the ground as it settles above an extracted panel, but, 'subsidence of the ground' in some references can include both a vertical and horizontal movement component.
 The vertical component of subsidence is measured by determining the change in surface level of a peg that is fixed in the ground before mining commenced and this vertical subsidence is usually expressed in units of mm.
 Sometimes the horizontal component of a peg's movement is not measured, but in these cases, the horizontal distances between a particular peg and the adjacent pegs are measured.
 Subsidence effects The deformations of the ground mass surrounding a mine, sometimes referred to as 'components' or 'parameters' of mine subsidence induced ground movements, including vertical and horizontal displacements, tilts, curvatures, strains, upsidence and closure.

-Number: TAH-HSEC-00360 Status: Released Effective: Wednesday, January 18, 2023
+Number: TAH-HSEC-00360 Status: Released Effective: Friday, February 7, 2025 6.0